 Frying or Prepping the Pooris

 Heat a pan with oil.
-Add the puris in batches and fry on medium heat until golden, puffy and crisp.
+The oil should be hot enough for the Puris to fry well.
+Add the Puris in batches and fry on medium heat until golden, puffy and crisp.
 Drain on a paper towel.

 Masala Puri Chaat